NiklasSvenzen/docs/docs/syncconsiderations.md

 |Performance expectations|high|
 |User inability to distinguish between synchronized applications|very high|

 **Summary**: Disparate applications indistinguishable from one another require the greatest amount of context synchronization.
 Clinical risk of synchronization failure is critical.
 Application responsivity to synchronization should be high.
+Synchronization failure may introduce clinical risk and therefore user notification of synchronization failure is appropriate.

+## Synchronization recommendations
+FHIRcast is built upon clients subscribing to other clients published event changes.
+This also means that there is no explicit requirement for a subscribing client to follow the context of another client.
+This also means that it is the subscribing clients responsibility to notify the end user of a failed contextual synchronization.
+There are circumstances where it is highly likely that a subscribing application will opt to not follow context, such as when the subscribing client has an active editable dialogue or similar open or when a context change would imply loss of data for the end user.

+TODO: Add flow diagram and suggested courses of actions for different event failures